Pan-Atlantic University: Vice-Chancellors

+History

+Pan-Atlantic University was established in 2002 in Lagos, Nigeria.
+The institution evolved from the Lagos Business School, which had earlier been founded in 1991 to provide executive education and management training in Nigeria.
+In the 2000s, its vice-chancellor was Albert Alós.

+Over the years, the university expanded its academic structure with the creation of additional schools including the School of Media and Communication and the School of Science and Technology.
+In 2019, the university opened the Yemisi Shyllon Museum of Art, one of the largest private museums in Nigeria.

 Timeline

 The university had its origin as the Lagos Business School (LBS), established in 1991.
 The federal government approved the university as Pan-African University in 2002, and the LBS became its first school.
 The Ajah Campus was completed in 2003 and in 2010 work began on the Ibeju-Lekki campus.

-The School of Media and Communication (SMC) was approved in 2006 by the Pan-Atlantic University Council in recognition of the critical role of this sector in shaping societal values and cultural life.
-The School evolved directly from the Centre for Media and Communication.

 In September 2011 the university launched the Virtual Museum of Modern Nigerian Art, a website created by Jess Castellote, a Spanish architect that includes over 400 works from 81 artists, including pioneering Nigerian artists such as Aina Onabolu and Bruce Onobrakpeya and emerging artists such as Richardson Ovbiebo and Babalola Lawson.

-In November and December 2011 the EDC, for the first time, marked the Global Entrepreneurship Week (GEW), with a series of events in Lagos.

-Many Nigerians have ambitions to start a business, and the conference was extremely well-attended.

-EDC has been the GEW host for Nigeria since then.
-The University's Enterprise Development Centre (EDC) works with the Small and Medium Enterprise (SME) Department of the International Finance Corporation (IFC) to provide the SME Toolkit Nigeria.
-This gives free business management information and training to small businesses.

 In July 2011 British Prime Minister David Cameron spoke at the Pan-Atlantic University in Lagos, discussing aid, trade and democracy.
 He spoke in favor of an African free trade area, and of increased trade with Britain.

 In May 2013 its name was changed to Pan-Atlantic University, in order to avoid confusion with the Pan-African University of the African Union.

 On 17 November 2014 the University launched its first ever undergraduate programmes in its new campus at Ibeju-Lekki.